m-rei/vifa/README.md

 # **vifa** - **vi**sual **f**eed **a**ggregator

-have media content of multiple platforms aggregated in one place - vifa!
+automatically aggregate media content from multiple social media platforms in one place!

-this little app periodically pulls the feeds of the people you follow and lets you preview them in a grid view.
+this little webapp periodically pulls feeds of people you follow and lets you preview & visit their content.

-with one click you are either redirected to the image or to the post where its been linked!

 ## what it looks like